 New York, NY

 They may be architects now, but it was journalism that originally brought Noam Dvir and Daniel Rauchwerger together.
-The couple met and fell in love while working on the same newspaper in Tel Aviv, where Dvir was architecture correspondent and Rauchwerger on the arts desk.
+The couple met and fell in love while working on the same newspaper in Tel Aviv, where Noam was architecture correspondent and Daniel on the arts desk.
 However, changes in the industry were afoot.
-‘I wrote about architecture as though it was hard news essentially,’ explains Dvir.
+‘I wrote about architecture as though it was hard news essentially,’ explains Noam.
 ‘I saw the way journalism was evolving and I thought that the kind of writing that I liked was slowly fading.’
 Practicing architecture seemed the obvious next step.

-The pair moved to Harvard Graduate School of Design in the US, where they both got Masters degrees – Dvir in urban design and Rauchwerger in design studies.
+The pair moved to Harvard Graduate School of Design in the US, where they both got Masters degrees – Noam in urban design and Daniel in design studies.

 Subsequently, they relocated to New York and were hired as a couple – or ‘a package deal’ – by OMA.
 However, it was immediately clear they were destined to do their own thing and the duo recently celebrated the third anniversary of their practice BoND Architecture.